An alumnus of John Stevens' Spontaneous Music Ensemble and a member of

 Jurg Wickihalder (soprano, alto and tenor saxes) and Lucas Niggli (drums).

-Without Borders (march 2016) documents a trio with Maya Homburger on baroque violin and Slovenian Zlatko Kaucic on drums, electric zither and home-made instruments, including the 22-minute Footfalls.
+Without Borders (march 2016) documents a trio with Maya Homburger on baroque violin and Slovenian Zlatko Kaucic on drums, electric zither and home-made instruments, including the 22-minute Footfalls, one of his creative peaks.

 (Translation by/ Tradotto da xxx) |